zold-io/blog.zold.io/_posts/2018/07/2018-07-25-trust-in-blockchain.md

 They all invent a protocol, which every single server is supposed to use and follow.
-They use the protocol to constantly exchange the information about user accounts and when/if any server starts lying, all other servers ignores it or even eject from the group.
+They use the protocol to constantly exchange the information about user accounts and when/if any server starts lying, all other servers ignore it or even eject it from the group.

 Since it is assumed that the majority of servers are not lying, you can trust them as a group.